PudgyDragon/pudgydragon.github.io/_guides/opencti-feeds-rss-feeds.md

 ---
-title: "Rss Feeds"
+title: "OpenCTI RSS Feed Reference"
 project: "OpenCTI"
 category: "Threat Intelligence"
-description: "A practical threat intelligence for OpenCTI."
+description: "Reference RSS feeds that have been verified to work with OpenCTI."
 source_url: "https://github.com/PudgyDragon/OpenCTI/blob/main/Feeds/RSS_feeds.md"
 ---

-<h1>RSS Feeds</h1>
+<h1>Introduction</h1>
+<p>RSS feeds provide a simple method for importing cybersecurity news and threat intelligence reports into OpenCTI without requiring a dedicated connector.
+By configuring RSS ingestion, OpenCTI can periodically retrieve articles from trusted security sources and convert them into reports for further analysis, enrichment, and correlation with existing intelligence.</p>
-<p>Here's a list of RSS feeds that I have verified will work with OpenCTI as of 3/6/2026.
-If you stumble
+<p>This guide maintains a curated list of RSS feeds that have been verified to function correctly with OpenCTI.
+While RSS feeds can change or be discontinued over time, the sources listed below were tested and confirmed to be operational as of March 6, 2026.</p>

-upon this several months or years from that date and they no longer work... sorry?
-I guess.</p>
+<h2>Verified RSS Feeds</h2>
+<p>The following RSS feeds have been successfully tested with OpenCTI and can be imported using the built-in RSS Feed ingester.</p>
 <table>
   <tr>
     <th colspan="100">Verified RSS Feeds</th>